coursera/courier/index.md

 #### Why Courier?

+There are numerous excellent schema driven data interchange systems for binary protocols such as Protobuf, Thrift and MessagePack.
+These systems have proven that generating bindings from data schemas for each language is a solid approach for data interchange between type-safe languages.
+For JSON, however, there are few systems that take this schema driven approach.
+Courier aims to fill this gap with a comprehensive system based on Pegasus, a high performance, battle tested data system built and used at scale at Linkedin.

+Courier includes:

 * Expressive schema language with full IDE support
 * Language idiomatic generated data bindings
 * Language interoperability: Scala, Swift, Java (incl. custom Android support), Javascript